joelsjoyt/Taona-Tipbot/README.md

           * pm2 - `pm2 -v`
           * yarn - `yarn --version`

-3) start the bot with `yarn start` or `pm2 start ecosystem.config.js` in the bots root directory
+2) start the bot with `yarn start`  in the bots root directory

     1) if the bot fails to start and throws missing npm package errors simply run `npm install` again in the bots root directory